-The following represents our operational expenditure as a proportion of our total revenue.
+The following represents our operating costs, met from deductions from licence fees, as a proportion of our total revenue.

 All employees have a position description outlining the responsibilities and key competencies required for their role.
 Key Performance Indicators (KPIs) are set each financial year and cascaded down from the senior management team to ensure alignment with the business requirements.
 They are then reviewed and agreed upon by employees with their manager, and performance objectives and targets are determined.

 Our employees have one formal performance review each year, during which an individual’s performance is reviewed against the agreed objectives.
 Recommendations for annual remuneration are based on:

 - the assessment of each employee’s performance against those objectives;